kolliderhq/lndhubx/README.md

 The bank is the central ledger of the project.
 It keeps track of account balances, transactions and connects to the lightning node.

 #### Dealer
 The dealer is an OTC desk that works on the behalf of the bank to hedge the bank's fiat exposure.
-We implemented an RFQ system between the Dealer and the Bank in order for the bank to quote users with an up to date exchange prior to them making a transaction.
+We implemented an RFQ system between the Dealer and the Bank in order for the dealer to manage risk levels as well as for the user to see an exchange rate before making a currency swap.

 Currently supported fiat currencies:
 - [x] USD 💵